linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 05 Off the Banks Balance Sheet/Chapter 10 Off-Balance Sheet Banking Contingent Claims Products.md

 Initial Public Offering A public stock offering that converts a privately held firm into a publicly held corporation.

-# INTRODUCTION
+## INTRODUCTION

 Once negligible in amount, and therefore worthy of no more than passing mention in banking texts, off-balance sheet (OBS) items of banks now amount to trillions of dollars in the United States.
-They include contingent claims that represent a variety of exposures across markets and credit risks – standby letters of credit (L/Cs), interest rate and currency swaps, note issuance facilities (NIF), options, foreign currencies, fixedand variable-rate loan commitments, and futures and forward contracts on everything from Treasury bills to gold.
+They include contingent claims that represent a variety of exposures across markets and credit risks – standby letters of credit (L/Cs), interest rate and currency swaps, note issuance facilities (NIF), options, foreign currencies, fixed and variable-rate loan commitments, and futures and forward contracts on everything from Treasury bills to gold.
 Loan commitments are among the largest components of the OBS items of banks.
 Also, when added together, OBS items exceed the total recorded assets of most large banks.
 This is a little misleading, however, since only some contingent claims impose a (contingent) liability on the bank, and this contingent liability is only a fraction of the nominal amount of its outstanding contingent claims.
 Nonetheless, these data highlight the enormous importance of OBS items in the current banking environment.
 The enormous growth in contingent claims of banks has coincided with an explosion in the growth of exchange-traded contingent claims like options and futures.
 Figure 10.1 depicts the global growth of exchange-traded options and futures.

 In this chapter, we focus on "OBS banking."
 OBS banking refers to transactions that do not appear on the bank's balance sheet, except possibly as footnotes.
 OBS items can be divided into two groups: option-like contingent claims and nonoption contingent claims.
 Table 10.1 shows the various items within each group.
 Any contingent claim involves a commitment on the part of the bank.
 According to Webster's dictionary, a "commitment" is a promise to do something in the future.
 An option-like contingent claim is a promise by the bank to settle in the future at prespecified terms and at the option of the holder of the commitment.
 Thus, an option-like contingent claim imposes a contingent liability on the bank (the seller) and endows the buyer of the commitment with an option.
 In a competitive market for contingent claims, the bank should be paid a fee at the time the contingent claim is sold which equals the value of the option contained in that claim.
 Nonoption contingent claims may also involve fees for the bank, but they do not necessarily impose a contingent liability on the bank because there is a symmetry in the obligations of the bank and the customer.
 Thus, even though there is a future